batgirl/docker-contact-form/README.md

 Go to the given IP to see your live, hosted app!!!!

-> **Note:** Make sure all your necessary IPs are configured to work from your Google Recaptcha admin settings.\
+> **Note:** Make sure all your necessary IPs and "localhost" are configured to work from your Google Recaptcha admin settings.\
 > **Note:** This assumes you have Docker installed and running, have a DockerHub account, and have installed and configured Hyper CLI with your Hyper account keys.

 ---